sundaram-sharma/newsapp/README.md

 - Categories and Search: Easily explore news articles across different categories, such as business, sports, entertainment, technology, and more.
 Utilize the search functionality to find specific articles or topics of interest.

-- Trending News: Stay up-to-date with the latest trends and popular stories that are making headlines worldwide.
+- Trending News: Stay up-to-date with the latest trends and popular stories making headlines worldwide.

-- Bookmark and Save: Save articles for later reading or bookmark your favorite articles to easily access them anytime.
+- Bookmark and Save: Save articles for later reading or bookmark your favorite articles to access them anytime easily.

 - User-Friendly Interface: Enjoy a visually appealing and intuitive interface that makes navigating through news articles a breeze.